FREND's Program is Successful

 linear regressions, and logistic regressions using orthogonal contrasts

-scores, self-reported pain and anxiety, medication use, oxygen desaturation
+Profile scores, self-reported pain and anxiety, medication use,

-greater pain reduction during the procedure, with trends toward lower
+had greater pain reduction during the procedure, with trends toward

-pain with hypnosis this did not differ by age.
-As age increased, patients
+lower pain with hypnosis this did not differ by age.
+As age increased,

-experienced more rapid pain control with hypnosis.
-There was more
+patients experienced more rapid pain control with hypnosis.
+There

-rapid anxiety reduction with attention and hypnosis.
-Trends toward
+was more rapid anxiety reduction with attention and hypnosis.

-lower final anxiety were also observed with attention and hypnosis
+Trends toward lower final anxiety were also observed with attention

-versus standard care, and with hypnosis versus attention; these relationships
+and hypnotherapy versus standard care, and with hypnosis versus

 requested and received less medication and had less oxygen desaturation